Power 100: The Most Influential Designers, Influencers and Leaders in the Shoe Industry

 This year, Camuto scored shoe deals with Rebecca Minkoff and Alice & Olivia, and also launched kids’ and jewelry divisions.
 While its merger with Aldo Group fell through last week, Del Cielo said the two would look for other ways to work together.

-POWER PLAYERS: Ed Ferrell, Jeff Howald, Julio Martini, Leah Rober
+POWER PLAYERS: Ed Ferrell, Jeff Howald, Julio Martini, Leah Robert

 25. Bob Dennis, 63, Chairman, CEO & President, Genesco Inc.